 Acceleration (a) = (Change in Velocity (Δv)) / (Change in Time (Δt))

 A positive slope means the object is accelerating in the positive direction (speeding up if moving in the positive direction, or slowing down if moving in the negative direction).
-A negative slope means the object is accelerating in the negative direction (slowing down if moving in the positive direction, or speeding up if moving in the negative direction).
+But a negative slope means the object is accelerating in the negative direction (slowing down if moving in the positive direction, or speeding up if moving in the negative direction).
 A zero slope (a horizontal line) means the object is not accelerating; its velocity is constant.

 The area under the curve of a velocity vs. time graph represents the displacement of the object.
 Displacement is the change in position of the object.
 To calculate the area, you might need to divide the area into geometric shapes like rectangles and triangles, calculate the area of each shape individually, and then add them up.
 If the velocity is negative, the area under the curve is considered negative as well, indicating displacement in the negative direction.